This Poet's Corner

 I conceal my sadness for your sake

-for life is hard.
+For life is hard.
 We keep taking turns.

 My progresses are fraught of late

-and I feel as though I’m the fading fool,
+And I feel as though I’m the fading fool,

-whose courtly laughs grow fainter.
+Whose courtly laughs grow fainter.

 Our child, sown so long ago-

-her seeds grow so quickly higher.
+Her seeds grow so quickly higher.

-and now, now, I feel so outrun.
+And now, now, I feel so outrun.

 I’m burning out Lyndell and no one, not one,

-can tell me the flame does not flicker.
+Can tell me the flame does not flicker.

 Burn on bright and do not look back on me unkindly.